Decoding Quantum Field Theory with Machine Learning: Free scalar QFT on the lattice

 \section{Free scalar QFT on the lattice}

-As we discussed in the main text, we can motivate a UV cutoff for the field-probe system through the length scalse of probe's smearing function.
+As we discussed in the main text, we can motivate a UV-cutoff for the field-probe system through the length scale of the probe's smearing function.
 To see this, let us expand the field-probe interaction Hamiltonian

 in terms of plane-wave modes as